gsbDBI/torch-choice/paper_replication_materials/README.md

 174640f86e905d6f05e83558170e966b  ./torch_choice_paper_data/simulated_choice_data_num_records_experiment.pt
 ```

-## To Run Python Benchmarks
+## Run Python Benchmarks
 `run_torch_choice.py` is the script for running six benchmarks using `torch-choice`.
 Specifically, the following commands will run the benchmarks for the number of records N, the number of model parameters P, and the number of items in the choice set I (corresponding to Figure 4 to 9 in the paper).
+The following command will generate the CSV files recording package performances in the `results` directory.

+For your convenience, we have included the CSV files from OUR experiments in the `our_results.tar.gz` zipped file together with the replication material; you can fill the `results` directory with our results and proceed to the next step to visualize the performance of different implementations while you are benchmarking the package on your own machine.

+These experiments are designed to stress test the performance of `torch-choice` under different scales of the dataset and model.
+They could take several hours to run, depending on the computing environment.
+You can modify the `NUM_SEEDS` variable in the script to reduce the number of random seeds (we are using 5) to speed up the process.

 ```bash
 # make a directory to store the results, we will use this directory to store the results of the benchmarks, there should already be a directory called `results` in the replication material.
 If not, please create one.